- What to expect for a solo camping in Japan?

 From Ichikawadaimon Station, take a taxi to Suimeiso Camping Ground.

 Jinbagatayama Camping Ground

-Surrounded by the Japanese Alps and located on the top of the mountain with the altitude of 1,445m, it is called “Camping Ground in the sky” and you can see the beautiful views over the mountains and town.
+Surrounded by the Japanese Alps and located on the top of the mountain with an altitude of 1,445m, it is called “Camping ground in the sky” and you can see the beautiful views over the mountains and town.
 If you are lucky, you can see the sea of clouds at the campsite.
 It occurs more frequently during winter from October to February.
 Please make a reservation at least one month prior to your visit.

 *Due to the heavy rain in July 2020, there was a landslide on the road and this camping ground is temporarily closed at the moment.
 They will open again in September 2020.

 There is no access using public transportation, so come by car.
 Exit Chuo Expressway Komagane IC and drive 60 minutes or rent a car at Iijima Station and drive to Jinbagatayama.